REC Coach and Manager Info – Spring 2026 Season

 Team Roster Access — in LeagueApps

 Your team roster will be available to you in your LeagueApps account.
 You can access your roster by logging into LeagueApps.
-You can also access your team roster, and communicate with your players, by using the app for LeagueApps (see below).
+You can also access your team roster, and communicate with your players, by using the app for LeagueApps.

 Adding Assistant Coaches and Team Managers